lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 * ...

 Beyond, visualizing the ML algorithms, often the Human-in-the-Loop needs to see the details of the raw event that triggered the Anomaly.
-And typically this event needs to be seen in the context of other related and relevant events, including it anomaly score with some some historical comparisons of similar events from a no-SQL query.
+And typically this event needs to be seen in the context of other related and relevant events, including its anomaly score with some historical comparisons of similar events from a no-SQL query.
 What are some natural frameworks for being able to click the event of interest (say those alerted by the algorithm) and visualize the raw event details (usually a JSON record or a row of a CSV file) in order to make an informed decision.
 Some such frameworks include: